HassanHarb92/POPPY/README.md

 By following these steps, you can efficiently create and deploy web applications tailored to the visualization needs of your computational chemistry research, making your supplementary information more accessible and interactive.

+*Note*: To create a supercell from a POSCAR file, check extra/ase_poscar_larger.py